ni/measurement-plugin-python/README.md

 ### Enable Win32 Long Paths

 By default, Windows has a path length limit of 260 characters.
-NI recommends enabling support for long paths when developing and deploying measurement services.
+NI recommends enabling support for long paths when developing and deploying Python measurement services.

 There are three ways to do this:
 - When installing Python using the Python for Windows installer, click `Disable path length limit` at the end of the installation.